seancolb/one-click-hugo-cms/site/content/contact/_index.md

 ---

 We’d love to get in touch with you and hear your ideas and questions.
-Please Contact the email below for booking purposes.
+Please contact the email below for booking purposes.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>